beejjorgensen/bgc/src/bgc_part_2700_typesv.md

 c is type something else
 ```

-Which should be no surprise, because, like we said, this is a
+Which should be no surprise, because, like we said, that code in
-preprocessor effort.
-That code in `main()` is replaced with the
-following before it is compiled:
+`main()` is replaced with the following when it is compiled:

 ``` {.c}
     printf("i is type %s\n", "int");